 Development of Myers Briggs Personality Test (MBTI)

-Carl Jung’s theory about psychological theory fascinated Myers and Briggs.
+Carl Jung’s psychological theory fascinated Myers and Briggs.
 They recognized that these theories can have applications in the real world.
 They started researching and developing indicators that can be used to understand the differences of individuals.

 The first version of the test was created in the 1940s.
 Myers and Briggs started giving the assessments to family and friends.
 They kept on improving the test and continued to develop it over the next two decades.

-What is the Myers Briggs Personality Test (MBTI) ?
+What Is the Myers Briggs Personality Test (MBTI)?

 No personality type is better than the other.
 Each personality type has different traits.
-The tool is not designed to focus on weaknesses rather it offers a better understanding of one’s personality and making the best decisions.
+The tool is not designed to focus on weaknesses, rather it offers a better understanding of one’s personality and making the best decisions.

 The questionnaire is based on four different scales and these scales are: